glowform/reproducible-research/Assignments/RR_assignment_5.md

 Working with poblic repositories and contributing your changes.

+**Forks** are copies of a repository created by users to freely experiment with changes without affecting the original project.

+**Branches** are different versions of a project within a repository, allowing for parallel development of features or fixes without altering the main codebase until changes are merged.

 ### Exercise 1 - Forking and getting updates

 Choose an existing GitHub repository (someone else's!) and fork it.